cs5450/cs5450.github.io/assignments/hw4.md

 ###Step 3 (Hashtag Index and Search, 40%)

 We now want to add the ability to search tweets by hashtags.
 This search should also be efficient in time [O(log n) where n = number of hashtags used in the system]  (at the cost of some memory storage).
 To do this, you should keep an index of each hashtag term used in the entire system with the tweets that match them.

+Note: Hashtags should be case insensitive.
+Think of a way to store them such that users searching for a hashtag #fun will match any of #FUN, #Fun, #FuN, etc.

 Once the program loads allow the user to search for tweets that match a given set of hashtags or quit and write the feeds.
 Support both an `AND` and `OR` search strategy.
 In an `AND` search the user may provide any number of hashtags and see which tweets match **ALL** of those hashtags.
 An `OR` search should yield any tweet that matches **ANY** of the provided hashtags.